 FOLIO utilizes the Nexus OSS Repository Manager to host Maven artifacts and NPM packages for FOLIO projects.
 Docker images are the primary distribution model for FOLIO modules.

-An overview and usage configuration details are provided, see Build, test, and deployment infrastructure.
+For developers needing to publish artifacts, an overview and usage configuration details are provided, see Build, test, and deployment infrastructure.